 The Bible foretells that Satan and his forces will ultimately be defeated and God’s plan for humanity will triumph (Revelation 20:1-3,10).
 Jesus’ kingdom will eventually be established on Earth, and “the kingdoms of this world will become the kingdoms of our Lord and of His Christ; and He shall reign forever and ever” (Revelation 11:15).

-We believe that God created and ordained human sexuality, and we consider it a natural part of life.
-The Bible says that God told the first man and woman to “be fruitful and multiply; fill the earth” (Genesis 1:28).
-God “saw everything that He had made”—which included the first man and woman as well as their bodies and sexuality—“and indeed it was very good” (Genesis 1:31).
+We believe that God created and ordained human sexuality.
+The Bible says that God told the first man and woman to "be fruitful and multiply; fill the earth" (Genesis 1:28).
+God "saw everything that He had made"—which included the first man and woman as well as their bodies and sexuality—"and indeed it was very good" (Genesis 1:31).

 The Sanctity of Life